MetOffice/fab/docs/source/site-specific-config.rst

     tr = ToolRepository()
     tr.add_tool(MpiF90)   # the tool repository will create the instance

-Compiler and linker objects define a vendor, and the `ToolRepository` provides :func:`~fab.tools.tool_repository.ToolRepository.set_default_vendor` which allows you to change the defaults for compiler and linker with a single call.
+Compiler and linker objects define a compiler suite, and the `ToolRepository` provides :func:`~fab.tools.tool_repository.ToolRepository.set_default_compiler_suite` which allows you to change the defaults for compiler and linker with a single call.
 This will allow you to easily switch from one compiler to another.
-If required, you can still change any individual compiler after setting a vendor, e.g. you can define `intel` as default vendor, but set the C-compiler to be `gcc`.
+If required, you can still change any individual compiler after setting a default compiler suite, e.g. you can define `intel-classic` as default suite, but set the C-compiler to be `gcc`.

 Tool Box